Steven A. Shapiro

 Steven A. Shapiro is a retired U.S. Army general officer who specializes in logistics and sustainment.
 Major General Shapiro was commanding general of the United States Army Sustainment Command from 2019 to 2020.
-Prior to that, he was the commanding general of 21st Theater Sustainment Command in Germany with responsibility for military sustainment throughout the European and Africa theaters.
+Prior to that, he was the commanding general of the 21st Theater Sustainment Command in Germany, with responsibility for military sustainment throughout the European and African theaters.

 Education

-Shapiro received a bachelor's degree from George Washington University in 1985, a master's degree from Florida Institute of Technology in 1994 and a second master's degree from the Army War College.
+Shapiro received a bachelor's degree from George Washington University in 1985, a master's degree from Florida Institute of Technology in 1994, and a second master's degree from the Army War College.

 Career

 In August 2007, Shapiro took command of Letterkenny Army Depot in Franklin County, Pennsylvania.
-While he was base commander, construction of a new reserve center was added providing "real-world" training opportunities for the soldiers.
+While he was base commander, construction of a new reserve center was added, providing "real-world" training opportunities for the soldiers.
 While he was base commander, Letterkenny Army Depot won its fourth Shingo Prize for manufacturing.